DarkgreyDevelopment/Werkr.App/docs/Development.md

-# Outdated
-This document is outdated and needs to be revised.

 # Development

 This guide covers how to build, run, test, and contribute to the Werkr project.
 For architectural context, see [Architecture.md](Architecture.md).
+For the definitive 1.0 featureset specification, see [1.0-Target-Featureset.md](1.0-Target-Featureset.md).

 ---